Executive dysfunction: Developmental context

 It has been made known that young children with behavioral problems show poor verbal ability and executive functions.
 The exact distinction between parenting style and the importance of family structure on child development is still somewhat unclear.
 However, in infancy and early childhood, parenting is among the most critical external influences on child reactivity.
 In Mahoney's study of maternal communication, results indicated that the way mothers interacted with their children accounted for almost 25% of variability in children's rate of development.
 Every child is unique, making parenting an emotional challenge that should be most closely related to the child's level of emotional self-regulation (persistence, frustration and compliance).
-A promising approach that is currently being investigated amid intellectually disabled children and their parents is responsive teaching.
+A promising approach that was being investigated in 2006 amid intellectually disabled children and their parents is responsive teaching.
 Responsive teaching is an early intervention curriculum designed to address the cognitive, language, and social needs of young children with developmental problems.
-Based on the principle of "active learning", responsive teaching is a method that is currently being applauded as adaptable for individual caregivers, children and their combined needs The effect of parenting styles on the development of children is an important area of research that seems to be forever ongoing and altering.
-There is no doubt that there is a prominent link between parental interaction and child development but the best child-rearing technique continues to vary amongst experts.
+Based on the principle of "active learning", responsive teaching is a method that was being applauded in 1980s as adaptable for individual caregivers, children and their combined needs The effect of parenting styles on the development of children is an important area of research that seems to be forever ongoing and altering.